WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/06-sound-engineering/index.md

 - **Mono Channels** handle a single audio signal, typically used for vocals, guitars, and individual drum microphones.
-- **Stereo Channels** handle two linked audio signals (left and right), commonly used for keyboards, audio from a computer, or CD players ect.
+- **Stereo Channels** handle two linked audio signals (left and right), commonly used for keyboards, audio from a computer, or CD players etc.
 - **Flexi Channels** can be configured as either mono or stereo in the same channel.
 This is DiGiCo slightly cursed terminology.

-Note that on the SQ5, a stereo channel will take up two channels, wheras a DiGiCO "Flexi" stereo channel would only use up one channel on your desk.
+Note that on the SQ5, a stereo channel will take up two channels, whereas a DiGiCO "Flexi" stereo channel would only use up one channel on your desk.

 ## FX Sends vs Returns